 - Canada, Eh?: Shot in and around Mississauga and Toronto in the Ontario area.
 Many significant landmarks can be spotted during the series, including Toronto and Mississauga City Hall, the Lakeview Generating Plant (the Morthren base for the entirety of the second season) and the Ontario Place Cinesphere pavillion.

-- Catchphrase: In the first season the Mor-taxians frequently said, "To life immortal".
-It's usually uttered as a facing-the-bullets one liner.
+- Catchphrase: In the first season the Mor-taxians frequently said "To life immortal", usually as a "Facing the Bullets" One-Liner.

 - The Cavalry: "Omega Squad", Ironhorse's elite troops.